bpietravalle/fireStarter/README.md

-angularjs services & factories for firebase.
+experimental wrapper for angularfire api

 refer to the gulp-angular generator by Swiip for full list of commands, key commands listed below: